 Calls are open to tenured professors in the member universities and are issued twice yearly.

-The call for the period Fall 2019 - Fall 2020 is now open - see box in this page.
+A call for the period Fall 2020 (September-December 2020) is currently open, see the box in this page.

 Professors who may be interested in teaching at VIU should contact their university's representative on the VIU Academic Council